 - Sleep problems – Excessive light, especially blue light given off by computer screens, televisions and ambient light in most homes, suppresses melatonin.
 Melatonin, our natural sleep hormone, helps us get to sleep.
 For those struggling falling asleep, wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep more quickly and easily.

 While copper lenses block blue light better than the other lens tints, they may be too dark for many to wear inside.
-Yellow/amber, orange brown/bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits mentioned above.
+Yellow, amber, brown, and /bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits mentioned above.

 Blue Light Exposure